shrayg/tilda/BACKEND_INTEGRATION.md

 # Backend Integration Guide

-This document outlines how to integrate your Flask/FastAPI backend with the SafeRoute frontend.
+This document outlines how to integrate your Flask/FastAPI backend with the Tilde frontend.

 ## API Endpoint Required